siberianfox/g2wiki/Power-Management.md

 Providing `{md:n}` will disable all motors that are not permanently enabled (i.e. `{1pm:1}`).
 If provided a valid motor number it will disable that motor only, excepting permanently enabled motors as well.

 ###{mt:...} Motor Timeout
 Sets the number of seconds before a motor will shut off automatically.
-When the timeout starts is set by context:
+When the timeout starts is set by the per-motor setting:

-$1pm=0 Disabled motors are always off.
-They do not time out
+- `{1pm:0}` Disabled motors are always off.
+They do not time out, and cannot be enabled using `me`
-$1pm=1 Always-on motors are always on.
-They do not time out, either
+- `{1pm:1}` Always-on motors are always on.
+They do not time out, and cannot be disabled using `md`
-$1pm=2 Motors that are powered-in-cycle begin timeout at the end of the cycle, which is when the last motor stops moving.
+- `{1pm:2}` Motors that are powered-in-cycle begin timeout at the end of the cycle, which is when the last motor stops moving.
+A new cycle before timeout occurs will re-enable the motors restart the timeout at the end of the cycle.
-$1pm=3 Motors that are powered-while-moving begin timeout at the end of their movement
+- `{1pm:3}` Motors that are powered-while-moving begin timeout at the end of their movement.
+New movement before timeout occurs will re-enable the motors restart the timeout at the end of the movement.

-Motor timeouts are suspended during feedholds.
+Motor timeouts are suspended during feedholds - i.e. they will not time out during a feedhold.
 This allows changing or adjusting tools without loss of position.

 ##Per-Motor Commands